dimsemenov/PhotoSwipe/docs/data-sources.md

 ## Custom last slide

-You might want to add a custom last slide, for example to show related galleries.
-To add it, increase total number of slides by 1 from `numItems` event and make sure that correct `itemData` is returned for the last slide.
+To add a custom last slide increase the total number of slides by one using `numItems` filter and make sure that correct `itemData` is returned for the last slide.

 <!-- PhotoSwipe example block START -->
 <div class="pswp-example">